CY8ERPUNK1984/Voice-AI-RPG-Game/README.md

 🎮 An interactive voice-controlled role-playing game that combines AI-powered storytelling with real-time voice interaction.

+## ⚠️ PROJECT STATUS: NOT WORKING - REQUIRES DEBUGGING

+**This project is currently in a non-functional state and requires debugging and fixes before it can be used.**

+### Known Issues:
+- Voice recognition and TTS integration may not work properly
+- WebSocket connections may be unstable
+- AI service integrations need configuration and testing
+- Some components may have runtime errors
+- Environment setup and API keys need proper configuration

+### Development Status:
+- ✅ Basic project structure is complete
+- ✅ Frontend and backend scaffolding is in place
+- ✅ TypeScript configuration and build system working
+- ❌ Voice features need debugging and testing
+- ❌ AI service integrations require fixes
+- ❌ End-to-end functionality needs validation
+- ❌ Production deployment not ready

+**Please expect to spend time debugging and fixing issues before the application will work as intended.**

 ## ✨ Features

 - **🎙️ Voice-Controlled Gameplay**: Use speech-to-text (ASR) for natural game interaction